DINOSAUR DOUGLAS BOOKS

 Dinosaur Douglas and the Beastly Bugs

-Joining forces with Paediatric Consultants at Chelsea and Westminster Hospital, she created a fun, rhyming story about Dinosaur Douglas, highlighting the importance of healthy eating and exercise.
+Joining forces with Paediatric Consultants at Chelsea and Westminster Hospital, and with input from London School of Hygiene & Tropical Medicine, she created a fun, rhyming story, about cheeky Dinosaur Douglas and the importance of washing your hands.

 Dinosaur Douglas Has Fun in the Sun